yokod/plugin.video.pulsar/README.md

 Yes, yes and yes.

 ##### Can I keep the file after watching it?
-Yes, change it in the addon settings.
+Yes, change it in the add-on settings.

 ##### Can I set it to download directly to my NAS?
 Yes, but **you need to mount your NAS via the OS, not via Kodi**.